Kazu010101/Python-Project/Project_Host_Ping_Tool.md

 - A **condition-based loop** (`while hostName != ''`) that exits when the sentinel value (empty string) is detected
 - An **infinite loop** (`while True`) that exits via a `break` statement when the user presses ENTER

-The sentinel value pattern is a clean, Pythonic way to let users control when input collection stops.

 ---

 ### 4. Empty List Check with `if not`